 - Best practices: "What is Red Hat's ideal CI/CD architecture?
 How could we get feedback from OpenShift in our CI/CD tooling?"

 The next step in the design thinking process is to define the problem.
-In this step, we grouped our issues into different themes and selected a few to focus on for the remainder of the workshop.
+In this step, we looked at the different themes into which we had grouped our issues and selected a few to focus on for the remainder of the workshop.
 We used these key themes to define problem statements in the format of "How might we" statements.
-Reframing the problem into a "How might we" statement helped to shift our perspective from challenges to opportunities.
-Figure 2 shows the problem statements we created and groups some participant observations within each statement.
+Reframing the problem into a "How might we" statement helped to shift our perspective from challenges into opportunities.
+Figure 2 shows the problem statements we created, and groups some of the participant observations within each statement:

 - How might we make it easier to onboard and use Tekton Pipelines effectively?